-- Day-Ahead Market Energy (Energy purchased from the CAISO Day-Ahead Market.) - o Real-Time Market Energy (Energy purchased from the CAISO in the Real-Time Market) - Congestion Revenue Rights (A point-to-point financial instrument in the Day-Ahead Energy Market that entitles the holder to receive compensation for or requires the holder to pay certain congestion related transmission charges that arise when the transmission system is congested.) - Convergence Bids (Financial positions, either demand or supply, taken in the Day-ahead Market and liquidated in the Real-Time Market.) - Inter-Scheduling Coordinator Trades (A trade between two Scheduling Coordinators that is a settlement service that CAISO offers to parties of a bilateral contract as a means of offsetting CAISO settlement charges against bilateral contractual payment responsibilities.)

-Physical Energy Products

-- Short-Term Energy (Energy traded in the CAISO market or bilaterally for a duration less than one year.) - Long-Term Energy (Energy traded in the CAISO market or bilaterally for a duration greater than one year.) - Physical Over-the-Counter (OTC) Options (Call options that give the buyer the right, but not the obligation, to buy an underlying power product at agreed upon terms as detailed in a confirmation agreement; or put options that give the seller the right, but not the obligation, to sell an underlying power product at agreed upon terms as detailed in a confirmation letter.) - Resource Adequacy Capacity (A capacity product whereby a Seller commits to a must offer obligation of its generator in the CAISO market and on behalf of a specified Load Serving Entity.) - Import Capability Rights (Entitles an LSE to count Resource Adequacy products at a specified import location toward its Resource Adequacy Requirements.)
+- Day-Ahead Market Energy (Energy purchased from the CAISO Day-Ahead Market.) - Real-Time Market Energy (Energy purchased from the CAISO in the Real-Time Market) - Congestion Revenue Rights (A point-to-point financial instrument in the Day-Ahead Energy Market that entitles the holder to receive compensation for or requires the holder to pay certain congestion related transmission charges that arise when the transmission system is congested.) - Convergence Bids (Financial positions, either demand or supply, taken in the Day-ahead Market and liquidated in the Real-Time Market.) - Inter-Scheduling Coordinator Trades (A trade between two Scheduling Coordinators that is a settlement service that CAISO offers to parties of a bilateral contract as a means of offsetting CAISO settlement charges against bilateral contractual payment responsibilities.) - Physical Energy Products - Short-Term Energy (Energy traded in the CAISO market or bilaterally for a duration less than one year.) - Long-Term Energy (Energy traded in the CAISO market or bilaterally for a duration greater than one year.) - Physical Over-the-Counter (OTC) Options (Call options that give the buyer the right, but not the obligation, to buy an underlying power product at agreed upon terms as detailed in a confirmation agreement; or put options that give the seller the right, but not the obligation, to sell an underlying power product at agreed upon terms as detailed in a confirmation letter.) - Resource Adequacy Capacity (A capacity product whereby a Seller commits to a must offer obligation of its generator in the CAISO market and on behalf of a specified Load ServingEntity.) - Import Capability Rights (Entitles an LSE to count Resource Adequacy products at a specified import location toward its Resource Adequacy Requirements.) - Physical Environmental Products - PCC1, PCC2 and PCC3 Renewable Energy (see definition in Appendix A)3 - Carbon Free Energy (see definition in Appendix A) - California Air Resource Board Allowances (An allowance is a tradeable permit issued by the California Air Resource Board to emit one metric ton of a carbon dioxide equivalent greenhouse gas emissions.) - Financial Hedging Products - Futures Contracts (A contract to buy or sell a commodity (electricity) at a predetermined price at a specified time in the future.
+Futures Contracts are standardized for quality and quantity to facilitate trading on a futures exchange (e.g., Intercontinental Exchange).)